-Just by changing the text slightly the incentive for sign up increased by x percent!
+Just by tweaking the text slightly the incentive for sign up rocketed!
 We can not underestimate the importance of wording and making the rewards clear!

 A big part of gamification is getting the reward.Your prize says a lot about the audience you wish to attract.
 You should be offering something that your customers really want and rather than something generic it should be specific to your business.
 Yes it would be great to win the latest smart phone, gadget or a big pile of money but everyone wants that, so how will this engage the people you want to connect with?